Martin Brooks – Head Coach

 As a competitive swimmer, I was privileged enough to train with Graeme Smith, Stephen Parry and James Goddard in the lead-up to the Athens Olympics; I believe this helped me become a National Youth Champion in 2003 and gave me the understanding of what it takes to reach the highest levels.

-After a small time away from swimming I began coaching in 2008 at Stockport Metro and soon discovered a real passion for the sport again and knew this was the career I wanted to pursue.
+After a small-time away from swimming, I began coaching in 2008 at Stockport Metro and soon discovered a real passion for the sport again and knew this was the career I wanted to pursue.

-During my 8 years coaching at Stockport, I led the Junior Development program for 5 years overseeing 200 swimmers.
+During my eight years of coaching at Stockport, I led the Junior Development program for five years overseeing 200 swimmers.
 I coached two age group squads that went on to be the top club at the National Age Groups in 2011.
 I have been able to assist Sean Kelly with International athletes, as well as coaching and assisting with the ITC and Head coach over many seasons.
 I also had a youth/ senior group in which I coached a British and English Senior nationals champion.

 In my first season at Wirral Metro, the club has had swimmers final at British Champs / British, English and Scottish nationals, achieve medal success at the Deaflympics and World Dwarf games, as well as having swimmers selected for the Mare Nostrum series and Scottish National squad.

 I believe all swimmers, regardless of ability, should be given an equal opportunity to excel for them to reach the highest standard they are capable.
-I am a firm believer that every swimmer is an individual, all athletes are unique and develop at different rates.
+I am a firm believer that every swimmer is an individual; all athletes are unique and develop at different rates.
 Therefore no two athletes can be coached the same, which for me is what makes this job so rewarding and consistently challenging.

 I know that my experience of working at all levels will allow me to cater for all abilities within the Wirral Performance Scheme and make Wirral Metro a great success.